 Eligibility information for enrollment in a DoDEA brick and mortar school:

 The Expanded Eligibility Pilot Program is an enrollment expansion authorized by the National Defense Authorization Act.
-Its purpose is to evaluate the feasibility and scalability of a permanent DVHS program expansion as well as assess the impact of the expanded enrollment on military and family readiness.
-The four-year pilot is open to military-connected school districts that support remote installations and will supplement (not compete with) school districts and private programs.
-Students in this program may take up to two non-core courses per year (not a full-time program).
+Its purpose is to evaluate the feasibility and scalability of a permanent DVHS program expansion after four years (starting SY 21-22), as well as assess the impact of the expanded enrollment on military and family readiness.
+The pilot is open to military-connected, high school students in the U.S. and will supplement (not compete with) school districts and private programs.
+Students in this program may take up to two non-core credits per year.